zbole/DADCUnet/README.md

 - **Decoder**: Refines the extracted features using attention mechanisms to model spatial and channel dependencies.

 ## Dataset
 The model was evaluated using a high-resolution urban building dataset from cities like Beijing, Shanghai, Shenzhen, and Wuhan, consisting of 7,260 image patches with 63,886 labeled buildings.
-This dataset includes MS COCO 2017 formatted annotation files and binary building masks.
+This dataset includes MS COCO 2017 formatted annotation files and binary building masks.We will upload the relevent dataset on huggingface soon.

 ## Installation